maximillianzh/AWS-IAM/README.md

 # Testing IAM Policies

-## Stopping the Production Instance

-When I tried to stop the production instance, the operation failed due to insufficient permissions.
-I need to update my IAM policies to authorize the `ec2:StopInstances` action.

 ## Stopping the Development Instance

 When I tried to stop the development instance, I successfully initiated the stop process.
 The instance is now fully stopped with no issues.